-A great way to indulge is to pair it with oranges steeped in decadent boozy syrup; originally published in our best-selling book, The Balance Diet, it’s now a firm favourite with friends and clients alike!
+A good chocolate sauce is one of life’s simple luxuries and it’s one of those essential recipes which can be used dozens of ways.
+A great way to indulge is to pair it with oranges steeped in decadent boozy syrup; originally published in our best-selling book, The Balance Diet, it’s now a firm favourite with friends and clients alike.

 Prep Time: 5 minutes

 Cooking Time: 15 minutes

 Chocolate Sauce Ingredients